Skip to code content (skip section selection)

 (A) For purposes of this subsection, “Community Building Space” shall mean space provided for a Social Service, Institutional Community, Community Facility, or Public Facility Use or for a Legacy Business.

-(B) In addition to the requirements of Section 202.8, any newly constructed project that contains at least 50,000 gross square feet of office shall provide one of the following:
+(B) In addition to the requirements of Section 202.8, any newly constructed project that contains at least 50,000 gross square feet of office and any addition that increases the original building’s gross floor area by at least twenty percent and results in at least 50,000 gross square feet of net office in the building shall provide one of the following:

 (i) An amount of space for PDR Uses or Community Building Space, or a combination thereof, that is the greater of the following: